wilsonliaows/docs/connectors/mysql/delete.md

 status = 'closed'
 ```

-Refer to the guide about [WHERE condition](/connectors/mysql.md#where-condition) to learn more about how to configure this input field.
+Complex `WHERE` conditions with subqueries can also be used.
+Refer to the [WHERE condition](/connectors/mysql.md#where-condition) guide for more information.